OrchardCMS/OrchardCore/src/docs/guides/implement-fulltext-search/README.md

 ## Optional : Search templates customization

-Also, you can customize this views for your specific needs in your theme by overriding these views :
+Also, you can customize these templates for your specific needs in your theme by overriding these :

 `/Views/Shared/Search.liquid or .cshtml` (general layout)
 `/Views/SearchForm.liquid or .cshtml` (form layout)